Playing 2-up this Anzac Day? Here’s something you can throw back at anyone who questions your judgement to take part in this Aussie tradition.

 A recent university study from Hendrik Bessembinder of Arizona State University analysed one month returns of every U.S. share traded on the major US stock exchanges since 1926.

 What he found may surprise those who think the odds are on your side when investing in shares.
-Only 42% of all the share returns were even positive.
+Only 43% of all the share returns were even positive compared to leaving money in Treasury bills.
 Most shares lost their investors money both on a monthly basis and for as long as a share was listed.

-The reason that the market rises overall in the long-run is statistical: A stock (like CSL, Apple or Google) can rise by thousands of percent, while a loser can only fall by 100%.
+The reason that the market rises overall in the long-run is statistical: A stock (like CSL, Apple or Alphabet) can rise by thousands of percent, while a loser can only fall by 100%.

 A similar study from J.P.
 Morgan showed almost identical results.
 Two-thirds of stocks underperformed the broad market index between 1980 and 2014.
 The huge majority of overall index returns came from less than 7% of shares.